yahoo/elide-doc/pages/guide/v5/17-migration.md

 - [Improved error responses](https://github.com/yahoo/elide/pull/1200) that are more compatible with the JSON-API specification.
 - [FIQL operators are now case sensitive by default](https://github.com/yahoo/elide/pull/1519).
 New case insensitive operators have been introduced allowing greater flexibility.
 It is possible to revert to elide 4 semantics through configuration.
 - JSON-API now validates requests for invalid sparse fields and throws a 400 error if present.
+- To enable parameterized attributes in analytic queries, RSQL filter grammar was augmented to include support for field arguments.

 ## Interface Changes